quadzzz/final-project-Johnnydaboy/README.md

 > - Why are you interested in this field/domain?
 >     - We want to maximize our safety.
 >     - One of our groupmates drives at 4AM and we want to increase their likelihood of survival.
+>     - One of our groupmates drives every day and would like to decrease their chances of being involved in an accident.

 > - What other examples of data driven project have you found related to this domain (share at least 3)?